mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 -- early books high quality, one person's project. later got more popular and by committee but a few were still really good, and descriptions remained amazing

--- reflect moral lessons of faerie culture - favor debt balance, wars, ecosystem management, spellworkers and exploitation, magic talents and exploitation, very advanced consent culture (ask before touching anyone - prohibited talents), taboos against creche mining, the dangers of neuromagic, demons, dangers of looting, vegetarianism
+-- reflect moral lessons of faerie culture - favor debt balance, wars, ecosystem management, spellworkers and exploitation, magic talents and exploitation, very advanced consent culture (ask before touching anyone - prohibited talents), taboos against creche mining, the dangers of neuromagic, demons, dangers of looting, vegetarianism however it does not address prohibited talents directly, only by metaphor

 -- need to settle on some princess names